winsxx/aiforsea-telematics-safety/README.md

     ./labels
         [filename2].csv
 ```
+To setup the data provided by Grab, run `./setup-1-dataset`

 ## Notebook
 1. Open project directory
-2. Prepare data in `./data` directory.
+2. Setup data in `./data` directory.
+Run `./setup-1-dataset` for default dataset.
 3. Run `pip install -r requirements.txt`
 4. Open notebook with **Jupyter Notebook**, **Jupyter Lab**, or other tools that support `.ipynb`
 5. Re-run all the cells